 1. Wait for 10 minutes after the maneuver is performed before going home.
 This is to avoid "quick spins," or brief bursts of vertigo as debris repositions itself immediately after the maneuver.
 Don't drive yourself home.

 2. Sleep semi-recumbent for the next night.
 This means sleep with your head halfway between being flat and upright (a 45 degree angle).
-This is most easily done by using a recliner chair or by using pillows arranged on a couch (see figure 3).
+This is most easily done by using a recliner chair or by using pillows arranged on a couch (see figure to right).
 During the day, try to keep your head vertical.
 You must not go to the hairdresser or dentist for 24 hours.
 Shampoo only under the shower.

 3. For at least one week, avoid provoking head positions that might bring BPPV on again.

 Be careful to avoid head-extended position, in which you are lying on your back, especially with your head turned towards the affected side.
 This means be cautious at the beauty parlor, dentist's office, and while undergoing minor surgery.
 Try to stay as upright as possible.
 Exercises for low-back pain should be stopped for a week.
-No "sit-ups" should be done for at least one week and no "crawl" swimming.
+No "sit-ups" should be done for one week and no "crawl" swimming.
 (Breast stroke is OK.)
 Also avoid far head-forward positions such as might occur in certain exercises (i.e. touching the toes).
 Do not start doing the Brandt-Daroff exercises immediately or 2 days after the Epley or Semont maneuver, unless specifically instructed otherwise by your health care provider.

 4. At one week after treatment, put yourself in the position that usually makes you dizzy.
 Position yourself cautiously and under conditions in which you can't fall or hurt yourself.
 Let your doctor know how you did.

-Some authors suggest that position 'D' in the figure is not necessary (e.g. (Cohen et al. 1999; Cohen et al. 2004 ).
+Some authors suggest that position 'D' in the figure is not necessary (e.g. Cohen et al. 1999; Cohen et al. 2004 ).
 In our opinion, this is a mistake as mathematical modeling of BPPV suggests that position 'D' is the most important position (Squires et al, 2004).
 Mathematical modeling also suggests that position 'C' is probably not needed.
 In our opinion, position 'C' has utility as it gives patients a chance to regroup between position 'B' and 'D'.

 Many patients have been reported in controlled studies.
 The median response in treated patients was 81%, compared to 37.% in placebo or untreated subjects.
 A metanalysis published in 2010 indicated that there is very good evidence that the Epley maneuver (CRP) is effective (Helminski et al, 2010).
 See here for the details.